Club América: 1940–1969

-Until 1942, Mexico had several leagues, although the league in Mexico City was considered the most developed.
+Prior to 1942, several leagues existed throughout Mexico, with the Mexico City league widely regarded as the most developed.
 In 1942–43, the first National League was established and it was known as the Liga Mayor (Major League).
-Club América had declined from its then-prime of the 1920s and 1930s: aging players, diminishing financial resources, and resulting lack of interest made the team a bottom-feeder at the start of the beginning stage of the professional era^{7}.
+Club América had declined from its then-prime of the 1920s and 1930s: aging players, diminishing financial resources, and resulting lack of interest made the team a bottom-feeder at the start of the beginning stage of the professional era.

 It was also during this time that the rivalry with Guadalajara was born; especially during the 1945–1946 season when Guadalajara beat América by 6–4 and 4–2 scorelines.
 The 1951–1952 season saw América finish in 11th place out of 12, with a 3-point-advantage over Veracruz, who were relegated.
 In 1954 América defeated rivals Guadalajara on penalties after a 0–0 draw in the Copa México final, thus winning their first league cup.

 In 1956, the club was sold to soft drink manufacturer Jarritos.
 The new owner was trying to build upon the club's National Cup titles in 1954 and 1955 against Guadalajara.
 During the 1954–55 season América won their first Campeón de Campeones championship, defeating Zacatepec 3–2.
 The owner failed to build upon previous success and on 22 July 1959, Emilio Azcárraga Milmo, owner of Telesistema Mexicano, bought América from Isaac Bessudo.
 Following the acquisition, Azcárraga told his players, "I do not know much about football, but I do know a lot about business, and this, gentlemen, will be a business."

 The 1959–1960 season saw América reach second place in the league, behind Guadalajara.
 On 21 April 1964, at the Estadio Olímpico Universitario, the team, now coached by Alejandro Scopelli, defeated Monterrey 6–5 in the final match of the Copa México.
 During the match Alfonso Portugal scored five of América's six; José González scored the other goal to win the championship.

 On 7 May 1965, América regained the Mexican "Copa" championship after a 4–0 victory over Morelia at the Estadio Olímpico Universitario.
 The goals were scored by Javier Fragoso and Vavá, each scoring twice.